Best daily deals

 Kaitlyn Cimino / Android Authority

-The Galaxy Watch 3 launched in 2020 as Samsung’s standalone flagship smartwatch.
-Only one model was made available, but those seeking a sportier, sleeker, and cheaper alternative could opt for the Galaxy Watch Active 2.
+The Galaxy Watch 3 launched in 2020 as the best Samsung smartwatch of that year.
+Only one model was available, but those seeking a sportier, sleeker, cheaper alternative could opt for the Galaxy Watch Active 2.

 Beyond the return of the rotating bezel, the Galaxy Watch 4 Classic does feature some aesthetic differences over the Watch 3.
 The buttons are still located on the right edge but are flatter and elongated — a departure from the protruding nubs that gave the Galaxy Watch 3 a more imposing visage.
 The standard Galaxy Watch 4 has a cleaner, simpler facade than both and swaps a physical rotating bezel for a touch alternative that is pretty awkward to use.
 Whether the Galaxy Watch 4 series is a visual improvement depends on your taste.